defuz/sublimate/README.md

     file    Sets a path to viewing file
 ```
 You can also obtain this help by runing `sublimate` with `-h` flag.

+## License

+This project is dual-licensed under the terms of the MIT and Apache (version 2.0) licenses.